Acknowledged personal circumstances

 Which actions should you take when?

-Are you facing personal circumstances that (may) lead to study delay?
-To ensure that the examination committee takes your personal circumstances into account in its decision on your bsa, you should do the following:
+To ensure that the examination committee takes your personal circumstances into account in its decision on your BSA, you should do the following:

 • Did your circumstances arise in Q4?
-Then make an appointment no later than 30 June.
+Then use the appointment button no later than 30 June.

 • Did your circumstances arise after 30 June?
-Then make an appointment with the student counselor within 10 working days of the circumstance arising.
+Then use the appointment button of the student counselors within 10 working days of the circumstance arising.

-4. After your appointment with the student counsellor, send documentary evidence of your personal circumstances to the Central Committee on Extenuating Personal Circumstances.
+4. After your appointment with the student counselor, provide evidence of your personal circumstances to the Central Committee on Extenuating Personal Circumstances.

 Below we explain the different steps.